Hotel room description writing

 This reads inviting and pleasant, but is this hotel room description enough to pull in guests and get them to take action?

-Have a look what happens when we introduce the same room differently and let it speak for itself in this hotel room description writing sample:
+Have a look what happens when we introduce the same room differently.

 Photo courtesy Olexandr Ignatov